What to Look for in a TV

 It seems the number of screen size choices continues to grow as large as the screens themselves.
 These days, screens typically range from 32" to 100" in size.
 For reference, 100" means your TV is just over 8 feet wide (Translation: it’s huge).

-And even though it’s every sports- and movie-lover’s dream to have the largest screen possible, it’s best to be practical and determine 1) what you can afford, 2) how much space you have to fit your TV and 3) how far away you’ll be sitting from it.
+And even though it’s every sports- and movie-lover’s dream to have the largest screen possible, it’s best to be practical and determine 1) what you can afford, 2) how much space you have to fit your TV, and 3) how far away you’ll be sitting from it.
 It’s smart to do a quick web search to see how to take measurements of the TV area in your home and determine which size works best.
 (Keep in mind that TVs are measured diagonally so the actual dimensions will be a bit different.)

 Resolution: What’s Your Clear Winner?

 High-Definition (1080p HD), Ultra HD, 4K, 8K … what do they all mean?
 In a nutshell, it has to do with resolution and pixels.
 (If you’re unsure what pixels are, try zooming in while taking a photo on your smartphone.
 Pixels are those fuzzy dots you see.)
-As lines of resolution and the total number of pixels increase, you get a clearer, sharper, more lifelike picture.
+As lines of resolution and the total number of pixels increases, you get a clearer, sharper, more lifelike picture.
 So a 4K TV boasts four times the resolution of 1080p HD, and an 8K TV, of course, offers an even larger jump in pixels (33 million per screen), but also you guessed it in price.

 Another advantage of 4K or 8K UHD is high dynamic range (HDR) technology, which provides an even greater range of color and contrast to your images.
 The higher the resolution, the closer to your TV you can sit before you’ll notice pixelation in an image.
 This is actually helpful to keep in mind when deciding on screen size; because you can sit closer to a 4K set than a 1080p HDTV, you don’t need to get as large of a screen to fill your field of view.